wilsonliaows/docs/_docs/steps-docs.markdown

 ![Available steps](/_uploads/steps-docs/available_steps.png)

 ## Action
 Actions carry out an operation in your target app, usually a create, update, or search operation.
-Each action usually have a set of input fields and an output datatree.
+Each action usually has a set of input fields and an output datatree.

 ### Action step example
 The following step carries out a **Search organizations** action in Zendesk.
 The input fields on the left shows the available fields to search for a Zendesk organization by: